Abrams Planetarium: Spitz Projector

-Digistar II Projector
+Digistar II projector

 Abrams Planetarium now has an Evans and Sutherland Digistar projection system, installed in early 1993 and upgraded to a Digistar II in the summer of 1999.
 The projector is based entirely on computer graphics.
-It has a seven-inch monochrome flat screen display with a fish eye lens to magnify and focus the image on the curved ceiling.
+It has a seven-inch monochrome flat screen display with a fisheye lens to magnify and focus the image on the curved ceiling.
 The Digistar has a resolution of 8000 by 8000 pixels.
 Its graphics processing computer takes numerical data and manipulates it to compensate for the domed projection surface.
-It can also rapidly transform shapes and perspectives to create the illusion of motion, for example, travelling through the solar system at a high velocity.
+It can also rapidly transform shapes and perspectives to create the illusion of motion, for example, travelling through the Solar System at a high velocity.

-Digistar 5 Projector
+Digistar 5 projector

 In August, 2014 in celebration of its 50th anniversary, the Digistar II projector was retired and replaced with a fulldome digital system known as Digistar 5.
 This system uses two digital projectors located on either side of the dome.
 The new system is in full color and is capable of showing full-dome planetarium shows that are often animated videos warped to fill the dome.
 It is also capable of simulating the night sky, flying through the universe, importing with 3-D models, and showing high-resolution terrain data of Earth and Mars.
 It has a projection resolution of 4K.

-Public Services
+Public services

 The planetarium offers a sky watching service called Sky Calendar.
-It has a sheet for each month and illustrates the positions of the moon, the planets and zodiacal constellations.
+It has a sheet for each month and illustrates the positions of the Moon, the planets and zodiacal constellations.
 It has over 10000 paid subscribers and has appeared in issues of Science and Children.
 It has received awards and good reviews from astronomical publications such as Sky & Telescope, Mercury, and Scientific American.

 The planetarium hosts monthly meetings for members of the Capitol Area Astronomy Association, a group of hobbyists.